-Unique and interesting PowerPoint designs can do a lot for your presentation.
+Unique PowerPoint designs can do a lot for your presentation.
 Your PowerPoint deck can be the best marketing tool in your arsenal, but only if you know how to utilize it to your advantage.
 Knowing the best tricks and techniques is definitely a step in the right direction.

 We’ve already discussed quick ways to enhance your PowerPoint designs in the past.
 This time, we’re going further into details.
 Elevate your message by using these five methods when working on your slides: